UKCloud/documentation/articles/portal/ptl-gs.md

   - The Zerto Self-Service Portal (ZSSP) where you can manage Journaling Protection, Disaster Recovery to the Cloud and Workload Migration to the Cloud (see [*How to perform a failover*](../vmware/vmw-how-zerto-perform-failover.md)).

-- **Communities** - Access the UKCloud site on GitHub, the UKCloud Community and UKCloud Ideas.
+- **Communities** - Access the UKCloud Community LinkedIn group, Content Hub and UKCloud repositories on GitHub.

 ### Content area